egenerse/master-thesis/content/introduction.typ

 - *Mobile Touch Support and Canvas Interactions*
 In the previous system, support for mobile browsers was limited.
 Although elements could be placed on the canvas, repositioning or editing them was cumbersome and often unreliable on touch devices.
 The new implementation introduces full touch gesture support, allowing users to drag, reposition, and interact with elements seamlessly after placing them.
-Paired with an infinite canvas, this greatly enhances usability—users can now freely navigate and model diagrams on mobile devices with a more intuitive and responsive experience.
+Paired with an infinite canvas, this greatly enhances usability users can now freely navigate and model diagrams on mobile devices with a more intuitive and responsive experience.

 - *Infinite Canvas*
 The original Apollon used a finite canvas that only expanded when elements were dropped at the edges, which often led to frustrating layout limitations.
 In the new system, we use React Flow’s infinite canvas, allowing users to pan and zoom freely across a much larger working area.
 This gives users more freedom in how they lay out their diagrams and contributes to a smoother modeling experience.